Jolmberg/fn22snesticle/README.md

 # fn22snesticle.py

-A script for producing a SNESticle ISO from a Fight Night Round 2 ISO and any SNES ROM.
+A script for producing a SNESticle ISO from a Fight Night Round 2 ISO.

 ## Background